 I’ve had a deep interest in cognitive behavioural therapy since my bipolar diagnosis.
-You may have read my post about negative thoughts and why they aren’t real, a post where I discuss mindset and how our actions stem from our thoughts.
-This has inspired me to research and write more about mindset, specifically about fixed and growth mindsets and how tools like growth mindset quotes can help with how we think about learning and ultimately, change the way we do things and what we achieve in life.
+In my post about negative thoughts and why they aren’t real, I discuss mindset and how our actions stem from our thoughts.
+This has inspired me to research and write more about mindset, specifically about fixed and growth mindsets and how tools like growth mindset phrases, quotes and words can help with how we think about learning and ultimately, change the way we do things and what we achieve in life.

 Researcher and professor Carol Dweck coined the terminologies ‘fixed mindset’ and ‘growth mindset’.
 This excerpt from Carol Dweck’s article in Brainology explains the two mindsets quite well-concerning students.